Disclosure: This post contains affiliate links. We earn a small commission on every purchase made at no extra cost to you.

 For the holiday, hundreds of vendors put up stands in the Piazza Bra next to the Verona Arena selling crafts, foods, and local specialties.

-The market usually takes place from December 10th to 13th.
+The market at Piazza Bra usually takes place from December 10th to 13th.

 International Nativity Scene Festival (Presepi Dal Mondo)

-The annual exhibition takes place along the arches in the Verona arena.
+The annual exhibition takes place along the arches inside of the Verona arena.
 Hundreds of nativities and artworks inspired by the nativity are exhibited from all over the world.